LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"Even though any individual Turing machine has a hardcoded rulebook, the universal Turing machine demonstrates that it’s possible to design a device that can adapt to arbitrary tasks by reading instructions from a tape.
 These instructions are effectively a piece of software that controls the operation of the machine’s hardware, just like in the general-purpose programmable computers we use every day."* - page 231

+*"The term Turing complete is often used to describe a system or programming language that can simulate any Turing machine."*

 *"a Turing machine can act as an interpreter for the lambda calculus by storing a representation of a lambda calculus expression on the tape and repeatedly updating it according to a set of reduction rules"* - page 234